 A holiday cottage in Rushton Spencer is an excellent choice for visitors who want to experience life in a traditional Staffordshire community.
-This pretty village nestles amid wild moorland, seven miles south of Macclesfield.
-Perfectly located for exploring the Peak District, it is a stone’s throw from wild moors, dales, springs and caverns.
+This pretty village nestles amidst wild moorland, seven miles south of Macclesfield.
+Perfectly located for exploring the Peak District, it is a stone’s throw from wild moorland, dales, springs and caverns.

 Situated inside the Peak District National Park, the newly renovated barn enjoys a peaceful rural location surrounded by beautiful countryside.
 Fully and luxuriously equipped for up to 8 people and very dog friendly, perfect for large families or groups of friends.